...

 Looking up a possession order online may not suit your family well for several reasons.
 Firstly, logistical and travel considerations for drop-off and pick-up times need to be acknowledged.
 Creativity in scheduling is possible, but if you can’t manage these times, it may lead to frequent lateness and potential enforcement lawsuits for violating the court order.

-Hiring an experienced family law attorney for custody and possession schedules grants a significant advantage: you won’t be restricted to standard or run-of-the-mill position schedules.
+Hiring an experienced family law attorney for custody and possession schedules allows you to customize your arrangements, giving you more flexibility than relying on standard, one-size-fits-all schedules.
 An attorney can help guide you by asking questions and determining your family’s specific needs.
 Many people do not consider these questions as much as they should and wind up with an inadequate possession order that does not provide as much benefit as it perhaps should have.
 One of the keys to understanding visitation and possession is that the needs of your child come the first period; if you cannot create an order that benefits your children, then much of the work you will have put forth in your child custody or divorce case will have been for not.

 What is a standard possession order?